Success By 6 Events

 Week of the Young Child

-Success By 6 and other community partners bring this fun, free event to the community to promote early childhood literacy.
-The event includes children and adults dressed as their favorite storybook characters and a festival focused on books, art and music.
+Success By 6 and other community partners bring this fun event to the community to promote early childhood literacy.
+The free event includes children and adults dressed as their favorite storybook characters and a festival focused on books, art and music.
 Parents and children enjoy food, visits from authors and illustrators, crafts, face painting and more.
-Learn more about the 2018 celebration in our Week of the Young Child blog post.
-See how much fun we had in our Week of the Young Child event video.

 Celebration of Dads